owulveryck/owulveryck.github.io/content/post/2023-03-02-wardleytogo.md

 As I was able to commit the source code of my maps, I wanted to use a CI/CD mechanism to compile my source code and render my maps.

 onlinewardleymaps does not provide any SDK allowing me to use the rendering engine in a headless building process.
-As a geek, I could have raised an issue an start contributing to the project.
+As a geek, I could have raised an issue and start contributing to the project.
 But I wanted to build my own to deeply understand how to build a map from the inside and because I found it fun to have one more side project.

 ## Building an SDK to draw map "as code"